-- Adhere to 826DC’s approach to working with and supporting students of all ages through positive youth development and experiential learning; support students who participate in 826DC programming with positive reinforcement, positive engagement and redirection, and a sense of humor.
+- Adhere to 826DC’s approach to working with and supporting students of all ages through positive youth development and experiential learning; support students who participate in 826DC programming with positive reinforcement, positive engagement and redirection.

 - Support and/or create on-site and off-site writing workshops that develop student writing skills, including students with learning differences, English Language Learners, students with disabilities, and students from diverse backgrounds.

-- Directly coordinate and execute the editing, proofreading, and production process for ISWEP and other publishing projects, as needed.
+- Support the copyediting, proofreading, and production process for chapbook and in-school publishing projects, as needed.

-- Support in the research and development of publishing project sustainability documents, as needed.
+- Support research and development of programming, project sustainability and resource documents.

-- Support 826DC external events and initiatives, as appropriate; attend, as you are able, 826DC events and volunteer socials.
+- Support 826DC external events and initiatives, as appropriate

-- Write appropriate and relevant content for 826DC’s blog, website, and social media.
+- Write appropriate and relevant content for 826DC’s blog and website, as requested.

 - Work independently to meet deadlines while also maintaining flexibility and adaptability to changing circumstances and situations.

-- Take direction from others and offers his/her/their own ideas and recommendations.
+- Take direction from others and offer their own ideas and recommendations.

-- Ask for help, support, and resources when s/he needs these, and speaks up early when s/he/they are not able to meet a deadline or complete a task or project.
+- Ask for help, support, and resources when needed, and to speak up when they are not able to meet a deadline or complete a task or project.

-Interest in writing, publishing, the arts, education, nonprofits, youth development, or arts education.
+- Interest in writing, the arts, education, nonprofits, youth development, etc.

-Preference for candidates with some experience working with children in either a formal or informal setting (teaching, summer camp, workshops, tutoring, mentoring, babysitting).
+- Experience working with young people, either in a formal or informal setting (teaching, summer camp, workshops, tutoring, mentoring, babysitting).